googleanalytics/ga-dev-tools/README.md

-NOTICE: We will be transitioning to a new URL shortener on July 17, 2018.
-Until that happens, the production deployment of this tool will be on the bitly-notice branch, which contains the notice.
-It will go back to master on the 17th.

 # Google Analytics Demos and Tools [![Build Status](https://travis-ci.org/googleanalytics/ga-dev-tools.svg?branch=master)](https://travis-ci.org/googleanalytics/ga-dev-tools)

 A showcase of demos and tools built with the various Google Analytics APIs and Libraries.